 The recognition, by psychologists and good managers, that the older we get, the higher the percentage of ideas, attitudes, models, and behaviors are no longer adaptive in a changing world.
 We need to unlearn those less adaptive neural structures continuously.
 For a good primer, see Jack Uldrich, Higher Unlearning (2011).
 See also Reverse mentoring, for one great unlearning technique all mature leaders should use.

 Foresight University divides strategic foresight education and practice into four fundamental domains, taught in a particular order.
 We begin with Universal foresight, to help students understand current thinking on the Big Picture processes of change affecting us all.
 Then we proceed to Personal foresight, to help foresight professionals to “walk their talk”, to be aware of their own biases, learn techniques for guiding their own futures, and to seek to embody the kinds of outcomes that the universe itself appears to be striving to create.
-Then we move to Global foresight, to understand global trends in universal context, and how we can effect them on personal levels.
-Once these three domains have been introduced (for the student) and considered (for the practitioner), we think this provides the best context for study and work in Organizational foresight, the oldest, largest and best-paid of these four particularly fundamental domains.
+Then we move to Organizational foresight, the best-paid of these four particularly fundamental domains, to see what empirical and theoretical models, methods, visions, and challenges exist for our profession.
+After these three domains have been introduced, we think this provides the best context for study and work in Global foresight, to understand global trends, inevitabilities, options, risks, and opportunities in both personal and organizational contexts.